Unique continuation estimates on manifolds with Ricci curvature bounded below

 As a consequence, the form is a densely defined, closed form bounded from below \cite[Theorem~VI.1.33]{Kato}.
 We denote the unique lower semi-bounded self-adjoint operator by $H$ and its domain by $\dom (H)$, cf.\ \cite[Theorem~VI.2.6]{Kato}.
-Let us stress that our operator theoretic setting includes nice measure perturbations, e.g.~as in \cite{StollmannV-96}), or singular potentials. \\ Our main theorem is as follows. \begin{theorem} Let $K\in\R$, $n\in\N$, $n\geq 3$, and $0<\rho<R$.
-There are $\kappa=\kappa(K,R,\rho,n)>0$ and $E_0=E_0(K,R,\rho,n,a,b) \in \R$ such that for any complete Riemannian manifold $M$ of dimension $n$ with $\Ric\geq K$, any proper $(R,\rho)$-relatively dense $S\subset M$, and any $I\subset(-\infty,E_0]$, we have
+Let us stress that our operator theoretic setting includes measure perturbations, e.g.~as in \cite{StollmannV-96}), or singular potentials.